Curtis H. Castle

-Curtis Harvey Castle (October 4, 1848 – July 12, 1928) was a U.S. Representative from California.
+Curtis Harvey Castle (October 4, 1848 – July 12, 1928) was an American educator, physician and politician who served one term as a U.S. Representative from California from 1897 to 1899.

 Biography

 Castle was born near Galesburg, Illinois on October 4, 1848, and attended the public schools and Knox College.
 In 1872, he graduated from Northwestern University in Evanston, Illinois with a Bachelor of Arts degree, and Northwestern later awarded him a Master of Arts degree.